-Points will be assigned to each graded assignment, class activity, weekly quiz, and tests as follows:
+Points will be assigned to each graded assignment, class activity, weekly quiz, and tests as follows: 1.
+MyMathLab.
+MML Homework sets will be graded on a 0 - 5 point scale.
+Assignments are to be completed on the designated date.

-1. Homework.
-Homework sets will be graded on a 0 - 10 point scale.
-Assignments are due at the first class meeting of every week to the instructor.
+2. Homework Exercises.
+Homework Exercise sets will be graded on a 0 - 10 point scale.
+Assignments are to be turned in the following class that they are assigned.
 Late homework will not be accepted.

-- 2. Weekly Quiz.
-Weekly quizzes will be graded on a 0 5 point scale and will take place at the last meeting of every week.
-There is no make-up for a missed weekly quiz.
-Students must be present in class to participate. - 3.
-Chapter Test.
-The five chapter tests are given in class at the end of each chapter.
-A chapter test will be 50 minutes in length and will be scored on a 100-point scale.
-The student must achieve a minimum of 70% of the possible points for each unit test.
+3. Unit Exam.
+The four unit exams are given in class at the end of each unit.
+A unit exam will be 75 minutes in length and will be scored on a 100-point scale.
+The student must achieve a minimum of 70% of the possible points for each unit exam.
 Without this minimum requirement, a passing grade for the course is not possible.